andrey-churkin/nncf/nncf/ptq/examples/yolo_v5/README.md

 # Quantize the Ultralytics YOLOv5 model and check accuracy

-To work with this sample you should do the following steps:
+You should do the following steps to work with this example:

 1. Clone the `yolov5` repository into `${NNCF_ROOT}/nncf/ptq/examples/yolo_v5` folder and install requirements.
-   To do this run the following command:
+   Run the following command to do this:

    ```bash
    NNCF_ROOT="" # absolute path to the NNCF repository